Ash Reshteh, is a thick Persian vegetable and noodle soup that is a staple dish of many Persian gatherings during winter.

 How to cook Ash Reshteh?

-Traditionally the process of cooking Ash Reshteh begins from a night before, or at least 8 hours in advance, by soaking chickpeas and pinto beans in lukewarm water, changing the water every 2 hours.
+Traditionally the process of cooking Ash Reshteh begins from the night before, or at least 8 hours in advance, by soaking chickpeas and pinto beans in lukewarm water and changing the water every 2 hours.

-In a large pot over medium heat place the chickpeas and beans, add 5 cups of water, bring to a boil then reduce heat to medium, cover the pot and cook for about 2 hours or until beans are tender.
+In a large pot over medium heat place the chickpeas and beans, add 5 cups of water and bring to boil.
+Then the reduce heat to medium, cover the pot and cook for about 2 hours or until beans are tender.

 Then add lentils to the pot and cook for another hour.

-Add onion and garlic mix to bean’s pot along with with chopped vegetables, a pinch of salt, black pepper and the rest of turmeric.
+Add the onion and garlic mix to the bean pot along with chopped vegetables, a pinch of salt, black pepper and the rest of turmeric.
 Cover and cook for 30 minutes on low heat.

 Break off Ash noodles or Reshteh to two or three sections.
 In a small bowl mix the flour well with 4 tbsp of cold water until there are no lumps.
 Then add both into the pot, Stir well.
 Cover and cook for 20 minutes more, until noodles are soft and chewy.

-In the last ten minutes add half of the yoghurt whey to Ash.
-The whey will change the colour of Ash from bright green to milky green (This step is optional, you can skip it and keep the whey just for garnishing).
+In the last ten minutes add half of the yogurt whey to Ash.
+The whey will change the colour of Ash from bright green to milky green.
+(This step is optional, you can skip it and keep the whey just for garnishing)

 Ash is ready now, but you can keep cooking it on low heat just to deepen the flavours.
-If your soup is so thick, thin it with boiling water, a half cup at a time.
+If your soup is too thick, thin it with boiling water, half a cup at a time.

 Also, taste and adjust the seasoning so that both whey and Reshteh are salty enough.